Support in the community

 - Offer referral for specialist psychological support if there are signs that might indicate PTSD or clinical depression, and, if appropriate, for mental health assessment for parents and/or siblings.

 - Consider NICE guidance QS115 on antenatal/ postnatal mental health and SIGN guidance 127 on perinatal mood disorders.

 - Check that the family have received an appointment for clinical follow up.
 Help them consider questions they want to ask before their follow up appointment.
 Remind parents what the follow up does and does not cover, and who can attend.

 Perinatal Mortality Review

-- Confirm the family’s wishes about being involved in the perinatal mortality review process, and when and how they can contribute.
-Check whether and how they want to be informed of the outcomes of the review of their baby’s death.
+- Check whether and how they want to be informed of the outcomes of the review of their baby’s death.

-- Ensure the review looks at the family’s clinical and emotional care, and covers the whole pathway of care, with input from community healthcare professionals.
+- Ensure the review looks at parents’ clinical and emotional care, and covers the whole pathway of care, both antenatal and postnatal, with input from community healthcare professionals.

 How will we know we have achieved our aim?

-Families will tell us they knew who had responsibility for their bereavement care after they left hospital and felt confident about the support available to them.
-They will say they felt well prepared for the Perinatal Mortality Review, and that the investigations and the reports were sensitively explained to them.
+Families tell us they knew who had responsibility for their bereavement care after they left hospital and felt confident about the support available to them.

-Staff will say they feel confident and competent coordinating care and support, referring families for support, sharing information between services and engaging with parents about the review.
+Staff will say they feel confident and competent coordinating care and support, sharing information and referring families for support.